iamtemi/schemabridge/internal-docs/PUBLISHING.md

 ### npm publish fails

+- **If using Trusted Publishing (OIDC)**:
+  - Verify trusted publishing is set up at https://www.npmjs.com/settings/YOUR_USERNAME/oauth-applications
+  - Check that the workflow has `id-token: write` permission (already configured)
+  - Ensure the GitHub App/OAuth app has "Publish packages" permission
+  - Check workflow logs for OIDC authentication errors
+- **If using tokens (legacy)**:
-- Check `NPM_TOKEN` secret is set correctly
+  - Check `NPM_TOKEN` secret is set correctly (if still using tokens)
-- Verify you're not already logged in locally (conflicts with token)
+  - Verify token hasn't expired (granular tokens now expire in 7-90 days)
   - Ensure version doesn't already exist on npm
+  - **Note**: Consider migrating to trusted publishing to avoid token rotation

 ### PyPI publish fails